 Course Requirements Checklist

-Discussion Boards are collaborative learning experiences.
-The candidate will chose a position after doing the readings for both sides of the issue that week.
-The student will argue either for or against the topic for that module/week’s reading assignment.
+Discussions are collaborative learning experiences.
+The candidate will choose a position after doing the readings for both sides of the issue that week.
+The candidate will argue either for or against the topic for that module’s reading assignment.
 The candidate’s argument must be submitted in a thread of at least 300 words.
-For each thread, the candidate must support his/her assertions with at least two citations in current APA format.
+For each thread, the candidate must support their assertions with at least two citations in current APA format.
 The candidate will then reply to a classmate with an opposing viewpoint using a coherent argument that is logical, properly formed in manner and respect, and coherent.
-Each reply must cite at least one source in current APA format.
+Each reply must be at least 150 words and must include at least one source in current APA format.
 Acceptable sources include the textbook, the Bible, and article reviews.
+(A, B, C, and F).

-The candidate is required to complete 6 Journal Article Critiques throughout the course.
-The candidate must select articles related to the topic for his/her Literature Review.
-Each critique must be 1–2 pages, must follow current APA style, and must be completed using the outline provided in Blackboard.
+The candidate is required to complete 6 Journal Critiques throughout the course.
+The candidate will choose an article aligned with the readings for the week but is encouraged to try to find an article that also supports the chosen research topic.
+Each critique must be 1–2 pages, must follow current APA style, and must be completed using the outline provided.
+(C, D, F).

-Thesis: The candidate must have an appropriate topic chosen for his/her Research Proposal, which will be used for the Literature Review.
+The candidate must have an appropriate topic chosen for their Research Proposal, which will be used for the Literature Review.
 The candidate will then formulate a strong thesis statement.
+(C, E).

-Research Proposal: The Research Proposal is intended to help the candidate begin thinking about appropriate research techniques.
+The Research Proposal is intended to help the candidate begin thinking about appropriate research techniques.
 The research proposed must be related to the research topic.
 The candidate is not required to perform the research that is proposed here, nor does the candidate need to know the specific statistical analysis.
 The Research Proposal must be 3–5 pages and must follow current APA style.
+(C, E, F).

-Literature Review: The candidate will write a 10–15-page Literature Review that utilizes 15–20 sources, primarily research journal articles, and follows current APA style.
-This assignment will be submitted through SafeAssign and in Blackboard.
+The candidate will write a 10–15-page Literature Review that utilizes 15–20 sources, primarily research journal articles, and follows current APA style.
+(C, D, E, F).